NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 **Hash_Grid** : Discretizes Fluids into Spatially coherent cells based on a 2D Spatial Hash Function for accelerating neighbour lookups.
 Only Cells that have been hashed to are allocated.

+**Grid_2D** : Uniform 2D Grid for spatial acceleration (as oppose to using Hash_Grid) also used for the colour field and rasterizing the particle densities for rendering.

 **Viewer** : Contains the OpenGL,Input and GUI code as well as housing the solver and fluid state instances.

 ____